 During this recent assessment I had brought out my typical attack vectors but was striking out.
 I typically run Nessus as my primary vulnerability scanner, but like every tool I don’t trust it to be the holy grail.
 Understanding how a tool works is the best way to get a better understanding of how to find more vulnerabilities in the case that your tools don’t find anything, or malfunction.
 I’ve met penetration testers that will see zero high risk findings in Nessus and throw up their hands thinking there is no way to penetrate this network.
 When I see a scan that comes back clean with zero high risk findings, I get excited thinking this one’s gonna be a challenge.

 Sitting on this internal network the Nessus scan had completed and came up pretty clean.
 I brought out my typical arsenal of attacks including but not limited to brute forcing mssql accounts, searching for Apache Tomcat servers that had weak or easily guessable password, sending medusa after the built-in local Administrator account since I enumerated it via null sessions along with the fact this account cannot be locked out by default, nbns_spoofing harvested network hashes but the netLM was disabled leaving me only with netNTLM which is difficult to crack, numerous metasploit auxiliary modules were run along with various other scripts and tools.

-The topic of Antivirus avoidance is not a new one by any means.
+The topic of Antivirus Detection bypass is not a new one by any means.
 Currently there exist several methodologies that work well and I don’t think anyone (at least no one I know) can respectfully make a claim for a particular method being the De facto standard that works every time.

 Sometimes when you fill the role of a consultant you never know what type of engagements will be thrown your way.
 How can you train someone to expect the unexpected with computer security.
 The topic is so huge, and there is so much to learn in this gigantic sea of knowledge.